serhatYilmazz/learnReact/README.md

 - It takes an object and then merge it with our existing state.
 - It does not change the property that doesn't overwritten in state.
 - For example ***otherState*** remains untouched.
-- Don't change state directly like: It already does not change the DOM.
+- Don't change state directly like: It does not change the DOM anyway.
  ```typescript jsx
 switchNameHandler = () => {
     this.state.persons[0].name = "React-DOM";